typelevel/mouse/README.md

 ```

 #### Release Notes

+Version `0.20` (Dec 18) adds syntax for Map and add support for Scala 2.13.0 M5.
+Built against cats `1.5.0`.

 Version `0.19` (Oct 18) adds syntax for F[A] and is built against cats `1.4.0`.
 Support for Scala 2.10 is removed in this release.